- Email: Allison.Arabian@lewisbrisbois.com

 - Fax: 714.850.1030

-Allison Arabian is a partner in the firm’s Orange County office and a member of the Appellate Practice.
+Allison Arabian Hill is a partner in the firm’s Orange County office and a member of the Appellate Practice.
 The emphasis of her practice is on civil appeals and writs, and post-trial motions, where an appeal is anticipated.

-Allison Arabian is a partner in the firm's Orange County office, where she has been a member of the Appellate Practice Group since 2006.
-Ms. Arabian has assisted in the filing of over 100 briefs, writs and petitions in the Ninth Circuit Court of Appeals, the California Supreme Court, and the California Courts of Appeal.
+Allison Arabian Hill is a partner in the firm's Orange County office, where she has been a member of the Appellate Practice Group since 2006.
+Ms. Hill has assisted in the filing of over 100 briefs, writs and petitions in the Ninth Circuit Court of Appeals, the California Supreme Court, and the California Courts of Appeal.
 Of those briefs, she has personally drafted 80.
 Her practice also includes assisting trial counsel with the preservation of legal issues where an appeal is anticipated, including the preparation of post-trial motions.

 Her efforts as an appellate lawyer have resulted in decisions affirming defense judgments following bench and jury trials, as well as dismissals at the pleading and summary judgment stage.
 She has represented clients on a broad range of issues including business and personal injury torts, product liability, employment law, franchise disputes, professional liability, trademark and patent litigation, probate, insurance coverage and bad faith, Proposition 51 and apportionment, attorneys' fees, discovery sanctions, premises liability, lender liability, eminent domain, bankruptcy, and anti-SLAPP.
-Recently, Ms. Arabian persuaded the Court of Appeal to extend quasi-judicial immunity to a court-appointed guardian ad litem in McClintock v.
+Recently, Ms. Hill persuaded the Court of Appeal to extend quasi-judicial immunity to a court-appointed guardian ad litem in McClintock v.
 West 219 Cal.App.4th 540 (2013).

 - McClintock v.
 West 219 Cal.App.4th 540 (2013) (extending quasi-judicial immunity to a court-appointed guardian ad litem)